Food Standards: The Right one for your business

 Food Safety Standards are multiple, starting from HACCP, ISO22000, FSSC222000, BRCGS, FSMA, IFS to many more.
 Multiple food safety standards and certifications can be difficult to understand, what each one means, and whether a particular category qualifies the relevant standards.
 Some standards can be inconsistent or conflicting, creating confusion about what is the right standard for your facility.
 Variations in standards between countries make it confusing for consumers and companies that operate in multiple markets.
 At times, even the abundance of information is overwhelming making it difficult for consumers to make informed decisions about the food they eat.

 There are different food safety standards that may have different criteria, making it difficult to compare standards and make an informed decision.
 The complex nature of food safety regulations can make it challenging for companies to ensure they are meeting the relevant standards in every market they operate in.
-To ensure that the food from the farm is safe for consumption till it reaches the plate, food safety management systems have been developed, reviewed, and upgraded over a period of time.
+Experts have developed, reviewed, and upgraded food safety management systems over time to ensure that food remains safe from the farm to the plate.

 Let’s start from the beginning, why do you need ‘Standards’?

 ‘Standards’ are similar to recipes; they guarantee that a process is systematic, consistent, and independent of a single individual.
 A standardized system ensures that the process runs smoothly without relying on a single person.
-It improves efficiency by not being dependent on an individual since every step is standardized and documented.
+By standardizing and documenting every step, organizations improve efficiency and reduce dependence on individuals.

 Figure 1: Why are national and international food safety standards important?